dqops/dqo/docs/client/models/incidents.md

 ___

 ## CheckResultSortOrder
-Enumeration of columns names on a {@link CheckResultEntryModel CheckResultEntryModel} that could be sorted.
+Enumeration of columns names on a {@link CheckResultEntryModel CheckResultEntryModel} that can be sorted.

 **The structure of this object is described below**